sfmcdg/sfmc-api-tutorial/README.md

 ## Prerequisites

-* [Google Chrome](http://www.google.com/chrome/) is a prerequisite for Postman REST Client.
 * [Postman REST Client](https://www.getpostman.com/) is used to make API requests.
 * Sign-up for a [GitHub account](https://github.com/) if you don't already have one so you can fork repo, make suggestions on issues and follow along with tutorials.
 * Access to [Salesforce Marketing Cloud](https://www.marketingcloud.com/) so that you can see result of request.